8-Day Horse & Sheep Gathering Tour in Iceland | Highlands, Golden Circle, Snæfellsnes Peninsula & Whale Watching

 Overview

-Combine breathtaking nature with authentic culture on this 8-day tour.
-Travel around the untouched Highland region of Iceland, explore the high seas on a whale-watching tour, and take part in the ancient tradition of gathering sheep and Icelandic horses from the mountains.
+Combine breathtaking nature with authentic culture on this 8-day guided tour.
+Travel around the Golden Circle, the Snæfellsnes Peninsula, and the Highlands and hunt for the Northern Lights in the evening.
+You’ll also go on a whale-watching tour and take part in the ancient tradition of gathering sheep and Icelandic horses from the mountains.
 If you’re an animal lover, you won’t want to miss this unforgettable wildlife vacation.

-Experience ancient traditions, amazing wildlife and beautiful nature this autumn with this 8-day tour.
-Book now to secure your spot.
+Experience ancient traditions, amazing wildlife, and beautiful nature this autumn with this 8-day tour.
+Book now to secure

 Included